NEONScience/NEON-Data-Skills/_posts/2014-10-29-Creating-Square-Plot-Boundaries-From-Centroids-in-R.md

 Note 1: Spatial polygons require a list of lists.
 Each list contains the xy coordinates of each vertex in the polygon - in order.
 This includes the closing vertex that we discussed above.
 So, remember, you'll have to repeat the first vertex coordinate.

-Note 2: you can grab the CRS string from another file is like this proj4string =CRS(as.character(YOU-DATA-HERE@crs))
+Note 2: you can grab the CRS string from another file that has CRS information already.
+To do this, use the syntax: proj4string =CRS(as.character(YOU-DATA-HERE@crs)).
+So, for example if I imported a tiff called "canopy" that was in a UTM coordinate system, i could type proj4string-CRS(as.character(canopy@crs))

-**Let's Do this the efficient way - this required the mapply function.**
+**Let's Do this the efficient way - we will use the mapply function.**

 	#create spatial polygons
 	polys <- SpatialPolygons(mapply(function(poly, id) {